Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where a fatal error would be thrown when saving a post while the type was no longer WP_Post due to filtering.
-* Fixes a bug where .xsl sitemap files would not be cached.
+* Fixes a bug where .xsl site map files would not be cached correctly.

 = 13.4 =
 Release Date: March 31st, 2020